JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="MoveStartWhile"></a>MoveStartWhile

+Moves the start position of the range either *Count* characters, or just past all contiguous characters that are found in the set of characters specified by *Cset*, whichever is less.

 ```
 FUNCTION CTextRange2.MoveStartWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG